“Descriptive writing is an art form. It’s painting a word picture so that the reader ‘sees’ exactly what you are

 People: hurried, bundled, smiling, frowning, eager, rushed

 Use these suggestions to encourage your child come up with ideas for describing a place of his own.
 You’ll both discover that hunting for words can become a favorite pre-writing game!
-And as your child dabbles more and more with descriptive writing, I’m confident his words will soon begin to “show” more and “tell” less.
+And as your child dabbles more and more in descriptive writing, I’m confident his words will soon begin to “show” more and “tell” less.

 Do you struggle with teaching and grading writing in your homeschool?
 Does your middle- or high schooler’s writing need a boost?
 Consider adding WriteShop to your curriculum choices for this school year!
 The first seven lessons of WriteShop I specifically teach descriptive writing.

 This important skill is then practiced in the remaining informative and narrative writing lessons.
 In addition, WriteShop teaches—and offers practice in using—a wide array of sentence variations that enhance a student’s paper with fresh style and vigor.
 When combined with strong, dynamic word choices, sentence variations give dull writing new life.

 For younger children, WriteShop Primary introduces K-3rd graders to activities that widen their writing vocabulary.
 Book C contains three specific descriptive writing lessons.
 WriteShop Junior, for upper elementary, also provides many opportunities for students to incorporate description.